A fully-featured client to access your Cloud Storage provided by MEGA.

 export PATH="/Users/${USER}/Library/Android/sdk/cmake/3.22.1/bin:$PATH"

-In case of an error (seen in the log file mentioned) due to licenses not accepted, you can read and accept the licenses with the sdkmanager command-line tool (if you downloaded them)
+If you encounter an error (seen in the log file) due to licenses not being accepted, you can read and accept the licenses using the sdkmanager command-line tool:

 /path-to-cmdline-tools/bin/sdkmanager --sdk_root=$ANDROID_HOME --licenses